Monitoring, two ways

 Off-plan monitoring

-Think factory visits, a chat with some farmers, a walk through the market, coffee with an entrepreneur, a late-night shisha with a government official, an interesting piece of journalism, or a passing comment at a conference.
+The chat with casual workers as they queue at the factory gate, the conversation with farmers as you wander through town, the early morning walk through the market, coffee with an entrepreneur, the late-night shisha with a government official, an interesting piece of journalism, a passing comment at a conference.

-Off-plan monitoring can be spontaneous and fun!
-Once, I was working in the tea sector with my friend Rajan Soni.
-On the way back from meeting a large tea company, we spotted a tea collection point by the roadside, buzzing with activity.
+Off-course you can collect on- and off-plan data during the same trip.
+Once, I was working in the tea sector.
+On the way back from interviewing the MD of a large tea company, we spotted a tea collection point by the roadside, buzzing with activity.
 We stopped, bought a crate of Fantas to share, and chatted for hours.
 You learn a lot this way.

 Bringing them together in reflection